powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 `ReadOnlyDataSource` is the most basic datasource interface available.
 As you can tell by the name, it only provides reading features.
 It has two parameters:
-- a base name (corresponding to the common prefix in the names of multiple related files the user wants to consider in the datasource),
+- a base name, which is a prefix that can be used to consider only files with this prefix (while reading) or as a prefix for the output file (while writing),
 - (optionally) a data extension, mainly used to disambiguate identically named data of different type.
 Note: this does not apply to compression extensions.

 _**Example:**
-For a file named `europe.west.xiidm.gz`, the base name could be `europe.west` for instance (or `europe` or `europe.w` or ...), while the data extension would be `xiidm`._
+For a file named `europe.west.xiidm`, the base name could be `europe.west` for instance (or `europe` or `europe.w` or ...), while the data extension would be `xiidm`._

 The main methods `ReadOnlyDataSource` provides are: